lammps/lammps/doc/src/pair_lj_relres.rst

    Energy and force resulting from this methodology can be plotted via the :doc:`pair_write <pair_write>` command to see the effect.

-In implementation of *lj/relres* style, atoms are grouped in the way that one of the atoms in the group plays the role of a coarse-grained site for the calculation of interactions beyond :math:`r_{so}` distance while continuing to play the role of a fine-grained site for shorter distances.
+In the implementation of *lj/relres* style, atoms are grouped in the way that one of the atoms in the group plays the role of a coarse-grained site for the calculation of interactions beyond :math:`r_{so}` distance while continuing to play the role of a fine-grained site for shorter distances.
 This atom must be defined as a different atom type.
 Other atoms in the group participate in the fine-grained interactions only.